defano/wyldcard/README.md

 ### Fields

 In HyperTalk Java, fields come in four styles.
-Unlike Apple's HyperCard, however, every style of field is scrollable.
+Apple's HyperCard provided a specific style of scrollable text field.
+In HyperTalk Java, every style of field is scrollable, but scrolling can be disabled with the `scrolling` property.

 Style                                            | Name          | Notes
 -------------------------------------------------|---------------|-------------------------